 The spot is therefore called “Goranba” (which means viewing place in Japanese), and the suspension bridge close to the spot is named Goranba Bridge.

 While the bridge can be quite shaky for those crossing over, it is still safe for crossing.
-So if you are brave enough, make sure you start your adventure by walking towards the middle of the bridge, as we are sure you won’t be able to stop your fingers from pressing the shutter of your camera (^_-)-☆.
+So if you are brave enough, make sure you start your adventure by walking towards the middle of the bridge, as we are sure you won’t be able to stop your fingers from pressing your camera’s shutter (^_-)-☆.